 Remember walking around with a pink-stained tongue all summer long?
 I don't advocate the return of Kool-Aid to your diet, but if you keep a tray of DIY rose petal ice cubes in the freezer, you will be able to instantly replicate the excitement of drinking pink.

-Photographs by Michelle Slatalla for Gardenista.
+Photography by Michelle Slatalla for Gardenista.

 Step No. 1: Pour enough water into an ice tray to fill it one-third of the way.
 Freeze.

-Step No. 3: At this point, the petals or flowers will be suspended in the ice and unable to float annoyingly to the top of the cube.
+Step No. 3: At this point, the petals or flowers will be stuck in the ice and unable to float annoyingly to the top of the cube.
 It's safe to fill the tray the rest of the way with water and freeze.

 Above: Rose petal ice cubes are a lovely addition to any clear or light-colored drink.
 Put them in drinking water.
 Or vodka.
 Or a Lillet cocktail.